CommitteeOfZero/polyversal-coz-linux-patcher/README.md

     ![Image of the actual CoZ patcher GUI.](/assets/coz-gui.png "Still gotta finish this game")

   - If asked for an installation directory by the installer, use `Z:/home/<Username>/.local/share/Steam/steamapps/common/<Game>`, replacing &lt;Username&gt; with your Linux username and &lt;Game&gt; with the name of the folder containing the game.
 For example, Chaos;Head NoAH on the Steam Deck would be `Z:/home/deck/.local/share/Steam/steamapps/common/CHAOS;HEAD NOAH`.
+  - If you have your game installed in a non-standard library location, hopefully you can remember where you set it up well enough to know the path.

 - Reaching the 'Success!' message at the end of the script does not necessarily mean the patch was applied successfully.
 Due to the nature of the Wine layer, it can unfortunately be difficult to automatically determine a program's success.